-Course Code Course Title No of Hours Per week No of Credits

-CPsy-406 LIFE SKILLS 04 4

-Sessional Ma Examination N /larks: 80
+Course Code Course Title No of Hours Per week No of Credits CPsy-406 LIFE SKILLS 04 4 Sessional Ma rks: 20 End Semester Examination N Aarks: 80

 - a.
-To learn the concept of life skills and its importance in relation to personality development of an individual. - b.
-To know the different types of life skills relevance to individual and social situations. - c.
-To adapt the good interpersonal and communicative skills.d.
+To learn the concept of life skills and its importance in relation to personality development of an individual.

+- b.
+To know the different types of life skills relevance to individual and social situations. c.
+To adapt the good interpersonal and communicative skills. d.
 To become aware of the components of life skills and the method of imparting knowledge of life skills.